 Xilinx devices do not share this property.
 Devices can implement an almost infinite number of applications at user-determined frequencies, and in multiple clock domains.

-For this reason, it is critical that you understand the power requirements of the design, which you can assess by completing a power estimation using the Power page of the Xilinx website.
+For this reason, it is critical that you understand the power requirements of the design, which you can assess by completing a power estimation using the Xilinx Power Estimator (XPE) .
 Also refer to the PCB Design Guide for your device to fully understand the PDS placement and generic decoupling requirements prior to a power estimation.

 Key factors to consider during PDS design include: